 NYS OPRHP has three main goals: recreation, conservation and historic preservation.
-As per the job description above, the Corps member will be intricately involved with all three of these activities.
+As per the job description above, the Corps member will be intimately involved with all three of these activities.

 Performance Goals for the AmeriCorps Member:

-Goal 1: To acquire a thorough understanding of what it means to work within the New York State Parks; learning to balance the demands of recreation with environmental conservation.
+Goal 1: To acquire a thorough understanding of what it means to work within the New York State Park system; learning to balance the demands of recreation with environmental conservation.

-Goal 2: To develop a working knowledge of the trails within the park and Leave No Trace Principles and to be able to act independently as a Trail Steward.
+Goal 2: To develop a working knowledge of the trails system with in the park and Leave No Trace principles, and to be able to act independently as a trail steward.

-Goal 3: To help park employees implement more conservation projects in the park such as restoring native pollinator gardens, performing environmental research, and occasional environmental education workshops.
+Goal 3: To help park employees implement conservation projects, such as restoring native pollinator gardens, performing environmental research, removing invasive species, and occasional environmental education workshops

 Ability to pass a background check.